 Speak out against bi+ antagonism and bi+ erasure in your everyday life.

 You can recognize bi+ antagonism (often referred to as “biphobia”) in the form of active put-downs, such as making negative comments regarding bisexuals, or bi+ erasure in the form of exclusion, such as referring to only the “gay and lesbian” groups assisted by LGBT+ organizations.
 We appreciate your support more than you know!
 Learn more about bi+ antagonism and bi+ erasure here.

 It includes many outspoken voices, such as Freddie Mercury, Walt Whitman, Virginia Woolf, and Miley Cyrus.
 Keep in mind that celebrities are just as susceptible to bi+ erasure as the rest of us.
 Too often, celebrities who come out as bi+ are rewritten as gay or “experimenting.”

 Accept our choice of label, as well as the wide variety of non-monosexual labels.

 Whether we identify as bisexual, pansexual, queer, or heteroflexible, to name a few, it’s no more or less legitimate than any of the others.
 We’re all united under the same umbrella of non-monosexuality, and our personal labels are valid.
 Bisexuality can be misinterpreted as a transphobic identity.
 This couldn’t be farther from the truth!
-Bisexuality, in our minds, is defined as the ability to be attracted to both genders like yours and genders different from yours.
+Bisexuality is defined as the ability to be attracted to both genders like yours and genders different from yours.

-Look into some of the resources mentioned in this, and other, BRC pamphlets.
+Look into the other resources on this website, and check out the anthologies of essays written by bi+ people, Getting Bi and Recognize.
 Some bi+ people might love answering questions and discussing their sexual orientation, but the conversation will be much more enjoyable (for everyone) with some background knowledge.

 Remember that, as with any group, one person cannot be representative of all.